mustekat/portfolio-backend/README.md

 # portfolio-backend

 This is a simple backend designed to run in Google App Engine for a portfolio website.
+Uses Node.js and express.

+Uses Google Cloud storage public bucket provided with the App Engine for storing files and their metadata.
+Files are stored in a different folder depending on the environment.
+In addition to the image files, a file (`image-list.txt`) is used for storing the information of which images and in which order to show in the public portfolio site.
+Includes also methods for a password-protected admin site for managing the images.

 ## Start developing
 Install [Google Cloud Tools](https://cloud.google.com/sdk/docs/).